 When you listen, you become more responsive rather than reactionary in your speech and thoughts.

 You become clearer and have less confusion in your life.
 The chaos becomes calm.
 You find that you even begin to like the time you have freed up to listen.
 You’re no longer concerned with being so talkative by filling up the dead space all around you.
 Hopefully, by putting this into practice you become more tolerant and less opinionated.

 So, who should you be listening to? …

-- Next, you must start listening more to yourself and not the noise in your head that rolls around while you are trying to come up with what to say next.
+- Next, you must start listening more to yourself and not the noise in your head that rolls around while you are thinking about what to say next.
 It’s not about having to say anything next; it’s about saying something that contributes to the conversation and does not dominate it.
 So, listen more to yourself and practice having some silent space going on in your mind.

-- When you create silent space in your mind you will be able to hear us.
+- When you create a silent space in your mind you will be able to hear us.
 It’s us who have let you babble on for years, even most of your life and we never interrupted you.
 We have sent you guidance that would have slowed you down, but most of the time you just talked over it.
-Once you start getting quiet for at least 15-minutes a day, yes, we know that’s hard for you to do, but in this 15-minutes we want you to think about a place far away, an island where you are the only person there.
+Once you start getting quiet for at least 15 minutes a day, yes, we know that’s hard for you to do, but in these 15 minutes we want you to think about a place far away, an island where you are the only person that’s there.
 This place is totally quiet.
 You can’t hear the water, you can’t hear the trees blowing in the wind, or the birds chirping.
 All you hear is silence.
 This silence may seem oppressive at first but out of the silence, you will begin to hear the whispers.
-These whispers are coming from us and are the first step in teaching you how to listen so you can become a person who listens twice as much as they talk.
+These whispers are coming from us and are the first step in showing you how to listen so you can become a person who listens twice as much as they talk.